-- Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.
+Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
+(4 points)

+Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+(2 points)

+No, there are no improvements to planetary health education in progress.
+(0 points)

-Score explanation: At the MFac of the University Basel, a curriculum for "Planetary Health and Sustainability in Health Care" was designed and approved by the curriculum committee.
+Score explanation: At the MFac of the University Basel, a curriculum for "Planetary Health and Sustainability in Health Care" was designed and approved by the curriculum committee in 2022.
 It serves as a basis for the long-term, longitudinal implementation of Planetary Health and Sustainable Healthcare education.
 The implementation began in the autumn semester 2022 and is still ongoing.
 It is coordinated, constantly evaluated and improved by a staff member of the student deanery in collaboration with experts.
+Currently, the integration of several topics in already existing lectures is foreseen as well as the development of a new elective course for BA students.

 1.21.
 How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?

-6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
-4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
-2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
-0 There is minimal/no education for sustainable healthcare.
+Planetary health/ESH topics are well integrated into the core medical school curriculum.
+(6 points)

+Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
+(4 points)

+Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
+(2 points)

+There is minimal/no education for sustainable healthcare.
+(0 points)

 Score explanation: At the MFac of the University Basel, as of January 2024, several Planetary health and Sustainable healthcare topics are integrated longitudinally into the core curriculum of the BA and MA program.
 In view of the dense curriculum, most of the content is integrated into already existing courses, while there are some entirely new lectures and seminars.
 This helps to deepen the knowledge and create an understanding of the diverse links between environmental changes and health and the complex interactions.
-Counting in the autumn semester of 2023, content on Planetary Health and Sustainable healthcare is integrated in an introductory lecture as well as in the subject areas of ecology, medical practice, public health, psychiatry, dermatology, gastroenterology, nephrology, cardiology and geriatrics.

-For the upcoming semesters, Planetary health topics are also planned to be integrated in lectures on ethics, endocrinology, pneumology, paediatrics, reproductive health, pharmacotherapy and prevention (see Curriculum online).
+Including autumn semester of 2024/25, content on Planetary Health and Sustainable healthcare is integrated in an introductory lecture as well as in the subject areas of ecology, medical practice, public health, psychiatry, dermatology, gastroenterology, nephrology, cardiology, geriatrics, nutrition, family medicine and urban public health/urban planning.
+For the upcoming semesters, Planetary health topics are also planned to be integrated in lectures on ethics, endocrinology, the respiratory system, paediatrics, reproductive health, pharmacotherapy and prevention (see Curriculum online).